DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 There are a few key issues I wish to highlight in relation to this.
 These are important, and underlie and inform this work.
-Firstly, many of the videobloggers I will go on to discuss self-identity as amateur.
+Firstly, many of the videobloggers I will go on to discuss self-identify as amateur.
 By amateur I gesture towards the idea that one does something without getting paid, that instead of monetary recompense, the personal satisfaction of having created (or achieved) something is assumed to be